OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 <img class="ui large rounded centered image" src="../images/mino/equation.png">

-The equations above are implemented in a for-loop on each of the tile nodes as shown below.
+The equations above are implemented in the function `Graph::linkResourceNodes` using a for-loop on each of the tile nodes as shown below.

 ```cpp
 for (int i = 0; i < totalNodes; i++)